 My First Hospitality Gig

 It was an easy job, but I had no idea what I was doing so I found it very challenging for the first few weeks.
 I knew virtually nothing about alcohol, coffee, & customer service.
-And when I started working there, it didn’t take me long to realise that my social skills were a lot worse than I thought.
+And when I started working there, it didn’t take me long to realize that my social skills were a lot worse than I thought.
 I constantly felt anxious to the point that I even found it difficult asking people what they’d like to drink.

 I never thought I’d get any good at it.
 To be honest, after my first couple of shifts I was surprised I still had a job.
 But I stuck at it and thankfully, I didn’t get fired.
 It took some time but eventually I managed to get my head around the job.
 I felt more confident talking to customers, I learned how to make an espresso, and they even taught me how to carry 3 plates!